ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 ```

 ### OAuth Authentication with Aurelia-Auth
 We will use [Aurelia-Auth](https://github.com/paulvanbladel/aurelia-auth) for OAuth login so that we can use (Google, Facebook, GitHub, LinkedIn, Windows Live or Twitter) to login to our application.
-The configuration of the OAuth secret keys will be under `server/config/config.development.js`, this file is however excluded from the project (for obvious reason). **Very important step to do, you will need to go under the folder `/server/config` and rename the file from `config.development.template.js` to `config.development.js` and then put in your OAuth secret keys.**
+The configuration of the OAuth secret keys will be under `server/config/config.development.js`, this file is however excluded from the project (for obvious reason).

+**A very important step to do, go under the folder `/server/config` and rename the file from `config.development.template.js` to `config.development.js` and then fill in your OAuth secret keys.**

 The `Aurelia-Auth`is based on `Satellizer` and uses the same configurations, so you could refer to their [GitHub Satellizer](https://github.com/sahat/satellizer) repo for more details.